How To Use

 Apply a fadeout to songs via Dalet XML : Puts a fadeout marker on items that have a natural fade when using the Dalet XML export.
 In most cases, you would want to have a segue 'n' fade on overlaps in automation - this option allows that.
 The example below shows the outgoing track with a FadeOut marker at the same position as the Segue (or xFade) point.

 EncoDAD Tracker - showing an invalid overlap - this is because the outgoing song is still playing after the next item has finished.
-Although this works fine in automation, you cannot save this type of overlap in the Tracker!
+Although this works fine in automation, you cannot edit+save this type of overlap in the Tracker!

 EncoDAD Tracker - showing a valid overlap.
 The Tail Marker has been set 4 seconds past the Segue